freer4/stackagejs/README.md

 > *prefix is used as a system identifier, rather than having each model definition carry its own URLs around.
 This allows for flexible configurations, like environment-specific API connections.
 See Connection object TODO link this

 > **casing is not enforced and generally JS doesn't care, it's just using strings; you could make these almost anything you want.
 However, the recommended and default pattern is that `(Prefix)ModelName` be used for the model name, and `model-name` for the pathName.
+The prefix on model name is to help prevent clashing models in multi-system setups: AppAUserModel vs AppBUserModel, where AppA and AppB are prefixes that keep the UserModels from fighting amongst themselves for dominance.
+The API would not need to be aware of this setup whatsoever, and so prefix is not used in the pathName.

 The following static read-only function:

 - `properties` function that replaces itself with the properties descriptor object.
 Using a function here is necessary to avoid issues with circular referencing.
 Returns the properties descriptor object.
+TODO link

 The following static property.
 Can be omitted or empty if there are not any foreign keys:

-- `foreignKeys` KvPs in the format `fkPropertyName`: `PropertyName` //TODO determine if this is still necessary
+- `foreignKeys` KvPs in the format `fkPropertyName`: `PropertyName` //TODO determine if this is still necessary, I think it's covered by property settings

 End Class declaration.

-Set a reference to the class on the window object //TODO Recall why we needed to do this...
+Set a reference to the class on the window object by symbol, something to do with ensuring we have a single object reference for comparison.
+Honestly it was a long time ago and now it's fuzzy, but there's an issue this solves.

 ```
 window[Symbol.for(MyModel.name)] = MyModel;